mesosphere/spark-build/README.md

 ## Configuring

-edit `manifest.json`.
+edit `manifest.sh`.

 ## Push a docker image

-Build and push a docker image using the Spark distribution specified in `manifest.json`
+Build and push a docker image using the Spark distribution specified in `manifest.sh`

 ```
 DOCKER_IMAGE=<name> make docker